lambdamikel/MIDI-80/README.md

 MIDI/80 offers:

-- A powerful and sonically impressive, versatile General MIDI (GM) sound card for the TRS-80 Model 1, III, and 4.
+- A powerful and sonically impressive, versatile General MIDI (GM) sound & MIDI interface card for the TRS-80 Model 1, III, and 4.

-  GM sound is either produced by a Waveblaster-compatible soundmodule that plugs onto MIDI/80's Waveblaster header or via a GM expander such as the Roland Sound Canvas SC-55 or Roland MT-32, conntected to MIDI/80's MIDI OUT DIN socket.
+  GM sound is either produced by a Waveblaster-compatible soundmodule that plugs onto MIDI/80's Waveblaster header, or via a GM expander (such as the Roland Sound Canvas SC-55 or Roland MT-32) conntected to MIDI/80's MIDI OUT DIN socket.
 MIDI data can be sent to either or both of these devices.
 Both the Waveblaster module as well as the MIDI DIN sockets are optional, but in order to act as a soundcard, either of these options need to be present.

-- Standard MIDI IN & MIDI OUT DIN sockets (optional) turning your TRS-80 into a powerful MIDI processor.
+- Standard MIDI IN & MIDI OUT DIN sockets (optional) turn your TRS-80 into a powerful MIDI processor.
 You can connect a standard MIDI keyboard to the MIDI IN DIN socket, and record MIDI messages with the TRS-80 into memory.
 MIDI messages can also be played back from the TRS-80 memory.
-The MIDI data recording is fast enough to allow for the real-time recording of entire multi-track complex GM songs, i.e., from a PC playing back a .MID MIDI file via [MIDIBAR](http://www.midiox.com/).
+The MIDI data recording is fast enough to allow for the real-time recording of entire multi-track complex GM songs, i.e., from a PC playing back a `.MID` MIDI file via [MIDIBAR](http://www.midiox.com/).

 - Stand-alone mode: equipped with a [Waveblaster sound module](https://www.serdashop.com/RetroSoundcards), MIDI/80 is also a "headless" GM expander, not unlike the Roland Sound Canvas SC-55 (without display though).
-The MIDI/80 firmware provides a standalone MIDI mode - this mode is enabled by putting DIP Switch 3 into "ON" position.
+The MIDI/80 firmware provides a standalone MIDI mode - this mode is enabled by putting DIP Switch `3` into "ON" position.
 No TRS-80 is required in this standalone mode, only a 5 V power supply and an external amplifier.